bogdan-l-2000/2d-shooter-game/README.md

 # 2d-shooter-game
-Continuing off of a uni project
+Continuing off of a uni project: in the process of remastering + fixing bugs.

 Current method to run: open 2 terminals
 * In one terminal, run `npm start`